 Travel writer and photographer Terri Colby shares her tale of small ship cruising in Croatia aboard the 38-guest Futura yacht.
-This travel journal was originally published on her blog: Amazing Croatia Surprises and Delights.
+This travel journal was originally published on her blog.
 Visit Terri’s blog for more accounts from her Croatia cruise and other travels around the world, and see her account of dining ashore in Croatia featured on Go Nomad.

 U.S. and Canadian travelers have likely heard of Croatia.
 You know, one of those Balkan countries more closely connected to Eastern Europe than the better-known tourist destinations of Europe and the Mediterranean.